 What is Emerging Adulthood?
-And Why It Explains Your Twenties
+And Why It Explains Millennials in their 20s

 All Groan Up - Emerging Adulthood Picture

-The theory of Emerging Adulthood is like a group of scholars rummaged through you and I’s Millennial, GenY trash one night and then presented back to us our own mail in a way that made more sense then when we read it ourselves.
+The theory of Emerging Adulthood is like a group of scholars rummaged through you and I’s Millennial mail one night.
+Then presented it back to us in a way that made more sense then when we read it ourselves.

 So what is Emerging Adulthood?

-Instead, when Arnett surveyed twentysomethings the top three characteristics of becoming an adult as selected by twentysomethings were: accepting personal responsibility, making decisions apart from other influences, and financial independence from parents.
+Instead, when Arnett surveyed twentysomethings the top three characteristics of becoming an adult are:

-With so many twentysomethings moving back in with their parents, delaying marriage, switching jobs, moving, etc, the transition into adulthood has become delayed and subjective, no longer the black-and-white-leave-home-start-a-family-work-one-career, as it was in the past.
+So many Millennials in their 20s are moving back in with their parents, delaying marriage, and switching jobs.
+The transition into adulthood has become delayed and subjective.

-The questions, confusion, and exploration of career is a huge factor in emerging adulthood and feelings of crisis in your twenties (Arnett, 2000).
-With this pressure to find the right career and rapid layoffs for emerging adults with little work experience,
+The questions, confusion, and exploration of career is a huge factor in emerging adulthood and feelings of crisis in your 20s.
+(Arnett, 2000) Plus there is added pressure to find the right career and rapid layoffs for emerging adults with little work experience.

 American emerging adults find themselves “switching jobs nearly every year for a decade” (Arnett, 2008)